mcneel/computeclient_js/docs/Intersection.rst

    :param rhino3dm.Curve curveA: First curve for intersection.
    :param rhino3dm.Curve curveB: Second curve for intersection.
    :param float tolerance: Intersection tolerance.
-If the curves approach each other to within tolerance, \
+If the curves approach each other to within tolerance, an intersection is assumed.
+   :param float overlapTolerance: The tolerance with which the curves are tested.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: A collection of intersection events.
+   :rtype: CurveIntersections
+.. js:function:: RhinoCompute.Intersection.curveCurveValidate(curveA, curveB, tolerance, overlapTolerance, multiple=false)

+   Finds the intersections between two curves.

+   :param rhino3dm.Curve curveA: First curve for intersection.
+   :param rhino3dm.Curve curveB: Second curve for intersection.
-      an intersection is assumed.
+   :param float tolerance: Intersection tolerance.
+If the curves approach each other to within tolerance, an intersection is assumed.
    :param float overlapTolerance: The tolerance with which the curves are tested.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed